Doi Pha Tang

 Food: Rong Bia Riverside Garden

-Some of this route has a little construction work, but nothing too major.
+Along this route there was little construction work, but nothing too major.
 The road was pretty quiet and the views were great.

 I next took the R109, which again I had pretty much all to myself.
 My early rise and choice of roads were perfect it seems, as I barely saw another person on the whole of this section.